rocky-linux/documentation/docs/guides/installation.md

 ### Complete the Installation

-After the installer has run its course, you will be presented with a final installation progress screen with a complete message.
+After the installation program has run its course, you see a final installation progress screen with a complete message.

 Finally, complete the entire procedure by clicking the <kbd>Reboot System</kbd> button.
-The system will restart.
+The system restarts.

 ### Log In